Other Works

 EUGENE VALLENS ET AL. vs. FREDERICK TELLMAN ET AL. BRIEF IN REPLY ON BEHALF OF APPELLANTS.
 San Francisco: Supreme Court of the State of California, 1893.
 7”x10”, paper, 13 pp.

-RELEVANT COURT CASES ON WEB
+RELEVANT COURT CASES ON the WEB.

-THESE ARE NOT IN THE NCM BUT INCLUDED FOR YOUR INFORMATION
+THESE ARE NOT IN THE NCM.

 Re Paul ,94 NY 497 (Jan 1884) (tobacco manufacture was occurring in rooms and apartments, not just factories as now; the case issue was a challenge to banning this, limiting manufacturing to non-residential areas)